Joseph Nagyvary: Violin research

-Nagyvary's achieved success in making such a violin by leaving the wood to soak in brine.
+Nagyvary's claims that the secret to Stradivari's sound was leaving the wood to soak in brine.
 Because of the lack of land in Venice, during that period imported wood was often stored in the seawater of the Venetian Lagoon, where a type of decomposition had a slight effect on the wood.
 Nagyvary managed to acquire wood shavings from a Stradivarius violin, and under a microscope he found the natural filter plates in the pores between the tracheids were gone.
-He also treated the wood with a preparation of borax in the manner of Stradivari, who used it to prevent infestation (conjecture - no written record exists of this practice by Stradivari).

-By late 2003, Nagyvary refined his techniques and produced a violin that was tested in a duel with the Leonardo da Vinci of 1725, an instrument not from Stradivari’s golden period.
+By late 2003, Nagyvary refined his techniques and produced a violin that was tested in a duel with the Leonardo da Vinci of 1725, an instrument not from Stradivari's golden period.
 Both violins were played in each of four selections of music by violinist Dalibor Karvay behind a screen to an audience of 600, from which 463 votes were counted (160 trained musicians and 303 regular concert goers).
 This was the first public comparison of a Stradivari with a contemporary instrument before a large audience where the audience would cast ballots on the performance quality of each violin.
-The consensus was that Nagyvary's instrument surpassed the Stradivarius in each category by a small margin.
 Such curtained showcases have been conducted numerous times during the 19th and 20th centuries, and continue in the 21st.

+As of 2025, Nagyvary has not received any awards for violin tone or workmanship from any of the international violin competitions.